 Parents who create a will can think of it as putting their ‘ducks in a row’ for their children.
 A will can secure a child’s future.
 Experts say it is important to think everything through before you put it in writing, however.
 A hastily thought out will can cause future problems for children.

 You are Never too Young

 One of the misconceptions about creating a will is that they are only for older people.
 That could not be further from the truth.
 Death can come at any time, and plenty of young parents leave this world too soon.
 Therefore, having a will in place can ensure that the future is secure for your spouse and children, even after you are gone.

 Experts report that millennials are not creating wills, which is putting their families’ futures at great risk.
 According to some studies, 92% of Americans under the age of 35 do not have a will.

 What is a Living Will?

-A living will gives you the opportunity to set out what will happen if you become sick and cannot communicate.
-A living will can be helpful if family members cannot cope with the stress of making major health decisions.
-A living will can also prevent family conflicts from occurring.
+A living will allow you to set out what will happen if you become sick and cannot communicate.
+A living will be helpful if family members cannot cope with the stress of making major health decisions.
+A living will also prevent family conflicts from occurring.
 Family members may otherwise fight over what to do when a loved one becomes ill.

-Power of attorney gives another person the legal right to act on your behalf.
+The power of attorney gives another person the legal right to act on your behalf.
 It can relieve family and loved ones from the burden of decision making when you are ill.
 However, make sure you know exactly what you are getting into when going down that road.
-Power of attorney does not always work out for the good.
-In a recent story from Seattle, Washington, a man was sent to prison for using power of attorney to steal his mother’s estate.
+The power of attorney does not always work out for the good.
+In a recent story from Seattle, Washington, a man was sent to prison for using the power of attorney to steal his mother’s estate.

 Lulich Legal Attorneys and Consultants